AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 # An overview of working with Content Fragments {#overview-working-with-content-fragments}

 With Adobe Experience Manager (AEM) as a Cloud Service, Content Fragments allow you to design, create, curate, and [publish page-independent content](/help/sites-cloud/authoring/fundamentals/content-fragments.md).
-They allow you to prepare content ready for use in multiple locations/over multiple channels, ideal for headless delivery, and page authoring.
+They allow you to prepare content ready for use in multiple locations, and over multiple channels, ideal for headless delivery, and page authoring.

 >[!IMPORTANT]
 >